liuh2so4/Brain-Tumor-MRI/README.md

 2. Add data preprocessing or augmented methods

 3. Training data can be manage in different ways(separate, seed changing, and so on)

+4. Add some observation using maybe VLM to help completeing the diagnosis